I-Love-$\langle c_s^2 \rangle$: Approximately universal relations for the average neutron star stiffness: -- relation

 This can be expanded for small values of compactness to find

-The above solutions present some interesting, albeit well-known behavior.
+Relation \eqref{eq:meancs2incompressible} presents some interesting, albeit well-known behavior.
 First, the averaged speed of sound diverges when $C \to 4/9$, which corresponds to the Buchdahl limit, i.e.~an equilibrium sequence of incompressible solutions to the TOV equations ceases to exist at this value of compactness.
 Second, the average speed of sound squared exceeds unity when $C > 3/8$.
 For extremely non-relativistic stars, the average speed of sound tends to zero, and, for weakly-gravitating stars, it scales with compactness.
-The radius of convergence of the post-Minkowskian expansion of this series is simply the Buchdahl limit, as one can confirm by inspection or through the ratio test.
+The radius of convergence of the post-Minkowskian expansion \eqref{eq:inc_aprox} is simply the Buchdahl limit, as one can confirm by inspection or through the ratio test.